rilldata/rill/docs/docs/manage/user-management.md

 In Rill Cloud, access can be granted at the organization, project level, or group level using the Rill CLI.
 Note that the permission vary from each level, please review the [Roles and Permissions](roles-permissions.md) page for more information

+We have begun releasing new features around user managment via the UI.
+Stay tuned!

 ## Install and authenticate the Rill CLI

 To manage cloud permissions with the Rill CLI, you must first authenticate it.
 If you have not already done so, run: